Larook/DRL_LUDO/test/progress.md

     or give negative reward when breaking the blockade and more points for getting out a fresh piece from home --- added reward for losing pieces

-maybe change learnig rate / batch size add more readable plots - seems like the counter for the rewards taken is too high - only on live plot seems like knocking out pieces is wrong! - fixed
+maybe change learning rate / batch size add more readable plots - seems like the counter for the rewards taken is too high - only on live plot seems like knocking out pieces is wrong! - fixed

+maybe value forming a blockade more than selecting furhtest piece.

+after 222 epochs winrate is still around 28% with random players - which seem random.
+Things to change would be probably the batch size or again reading more about DQN.